Processing math: 100%

 In order to make safe medication administration decisions, the nurse must have a strong understanding of pharmacology.
 Symptom management, physical recovery, and individual well-being can be strongly connected to the use of medications in a patient’s treatment plan.
 Before a student nurse reviews a medication order, checks a medication administration record, or removes a medication from a dispensing machine, it is important to have a foundational understanding of how medications work within the human body.
 Let’s take a deeper look at the science of pharmacokinetics.

 This page titled 1.1: Pharmacology Basics Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?